 These are unnavigated hospitality waters.
 We will support each other and navigate these unfamiliar currents together.
 Let’s start with the basics.

-Is it time to consider changing the universally accepted business etiquette tradition of shaking hands?
-Maybe not.
+It is time to consider changing the universally accepted business etiquette tradition of shaking hands.
 Sadly, both this time in history and the need for caution may have changed how we interact, one-on-one, in hospitality, at least for a while.

 Don’t panic.
 Prepare.
 Keep up to date and educated.
 Remember that this new virus is not generally transmitted through touch!